Professionals Who Specialize in Time Management

 Certified Relationship Coach

-"I believe that each woman is the expert on her own life, and my role is to help my client access the solutions that lie dormant within her.
-My approach is practical and grounded in positivity, while also …
+"I believe that each woman is the expert on her own life, and my role is to help her uncover the strengths, wisdom, and solutions that already exist within her.
+My approach is practical, positive, and deeply empathetic, β¦

 Rabbi Alexander Coleman, MFT